 One caveat about applying sealer with a roller: The roller may pick up dye and move it to other parts of the floor.
 If there’s a risk of spreading the dye to areas where you don’t want it, consider rolling each section of the floor with a separate roller, or just spraying on the sealer.

 Handle with care

-Another dye caveat: Solvent-based dyes can be particularly hazardous to work with.
+Another dye caution: Solvent-based dyes can be particularly hazardous to work with.
 Stories of vapors igniting, injuring workers and burning down job sites are all too common.
 Even pros like Mike Miller have horror stories.
-Miller was working with dye in a basement that the homeowner had prepped and masked before Miller got there.
+Miller was working with dye in a basement.
+The homeowner had prepped and masked before Miller got there.
 The pilot light on a heater hiding behind a masked-off closet set the floor Miller was working on ablaze.
-“Fumes ignited and whatever liquid was still left on the floor burned.
+“Fumes will ignite and whatever liquid is still left on the floor will burn.

 So be careful.
 Dyes can vastly expand your color palette and save your butt in a pinch – but those with solvents must be handled with care.